 While apps may have historically been the en vogue way to engage on mobile, the data shows that most of us use very few apps on a daily basis, and most apps are hardly touched (if they’re even downloaded at all).

 Chatbots are fast becoming more helpful and more used than apps, and while they can’t answer every question and aren’t perfect right now, they soon will dominate their predecessors for their ease of use and personalized user experiences.
 Millennials, in particular, are leading this momentous shift.

-If you’d like to learn more about how your institution could benefit from a customized chatbot, click here.
+If you’d like to learn more about how your institution could benefit from a customized chatbot, click here to request a demo.